desiderati/commons/README.md

 - Enabled the support to asynchronous processing.

 #### [2.3.23] - 2021-08-11
-- Enabled the option to use the Log Pattern when configured through application.properties.
+- Enabled the option to use the Log Pattern when configured through `application.properties`.

 #### [2.3.22] - 2021-08-05
 - Now it's possible to define the exception message which should be recorded in the log as a warning.